There are 16 statutory holidays in Japan. If the holiday falls on Sunday, the closest weekday

 It was enacted in commemoration of the fact that the Japanese Constitution was promulgated on November 3, 1946.

-In Japan, an agricultural state, ceremonies were held to appreciate God for harvest at this time from ancient times.
+Japan, holding it’s agriculture of great importance, held ceremonies to appreciate God for harvest during this time for many years.
 Before the war there was a holiday named after this traditional ceremony.
-Labor Thanksgiving Day was enacted taking over this holiday.
+This is how Labor Thanksgiving Day came to be a national holiday.

 It is the current Emperor 's birthday.